Kamleshwar Patel

 Kamleshwar Patel is an Indian politician and a member of the Indian National Congress party.

 Kamleshwar Patel was elected from the Sihawal Vidhan Sabha constituency for the first time in the year 2013 and retained the seat in 2018 elections.
 His father, Indrajeet Kumar, was a member of Indian National Congress party and also cabinet minister in state Govt of Madhya Pradesh.
-He was elected from the Sihawal Vidhan Sabha constituency for the first time in the year 2013 and retained the seat in 2018 elections.
+He was elected from the Sihawal Vidhan Sabha constituency for the first time in the year 2013 and retained the seat in 2018 elections but lost the seat in 2023 elections from Bhartiya janta Party Candidate Vishwamitra Pathak.
 Kamleshwar Patel was minister of Panchayat and Rural Development in Madhya Pradesh government.